 - What is negligent security?

-Contact our office in Hanover to schedule a free consultation
+Contact our office in Hanover to schedule a free consultation for personal injury cases

 Q. Where do premises liability accidents most often happen?

 A. Accidents can and do happen almost anywhere.
 We have seen people injured in amusement parks, marinas, shopping centers, grocery stores, parking lots, restaurants, motels and hotels, apartment complexes, office buildings – even private homes, hospitals and medical buildings.
 If the injury was caused by negligence, you may have a right to file a claim.

 Q. I have heard that you can't sue for slipping on ice.
 Is that true?